TobiasNx/Catmandu-Testing/repeatable_fields_xml/README.md

-Ich habe versucht wie CATMANDU sich verhält, wenn in verschiedene records mit unterschiedlichen Feldern auftauchen:
+Ich habe ausprobiert wie CATMANDU sich verhält, wenn in verschiedene records mit unterschiedlichen Feldern auftauchen:
 I tried how Catmandu is handling records with an field that occurs 1+n times.
 Some records have multiple some one instance of the field.

 Wiederholung eines Feldes mit string-value /Repeated field with string value: